ravichaganti5593/ICEF-Code/README.md

 # ICEF-Code
-This is a repository for ICEF.
+This is a repository for India Canada Economic Forum.
 All the files are mainly written in PHP, HTML, CSS, and JavaScript.
 Certain files will be uploaded including:

 1. Research - PHP and JavaScript
 2. Index Page (sidebar - center and bottom, page template) - PHP